-The long-term incentive (LTI) is a share-based compensation plan with cash settlement that provides for one-off payments after a period of four years in each case based on virtual investments in UNIQA shares each year and the performance of UNIQA shares, the P&C net combined ratio and the return on risk capital.
+The long-term incentive (LTI) is a share-based compensation arrangement with cash settlement, and this provides for oneoff payments after a period of four years in each case based on virtual investments in UNIQA shares each year and the performance of UNIQA shares, the P&C net combined ratio and the return on risk capital.
 Maximum limits are agreed.
 As part of the LTI, the members of the Management Board are obligated to make an annual investment in UNIQA shares with a holding period of four years in each case.
 The system is in line with Rule 27 of the Austrian Code of Corporate Governance in the version applicable at the reporting date.